 In 2019, Breaking Barriers students travelled to Comillas Pontifical University, Madrid, to share their stories and hear the experiences of Spanish students.

-Michael Higgins participated in the Breaking Barriers programme and explains just what it means to him:
+More important than the awards, hear directly from Michael Higgins who participated in the Breaking Barriers programme explaining just what it means to him:

-You can find out more about what makes Breaking Barriers so ground-breaking in the following video:
+Find out what it means to be a Corporate Partner, and why Breaking Barriers so ground-breaking in the following video: